Idli Kadai: Plot

 Murugan's decision to cancel the wedding infuriates Meera, Ashwin, and Vishnu.
 Ashwin personally confronts Murugan in a fight, but Murugan defeats him, which fuels Ashwin's hatred and desire for revenge.
 Despite the danger, Murugan continues to follow his father's principles of peace and non-violence.
 Ashwin later ambushes Murugan and shoots him, leaving him critically injured.
 Murugan survives, and when asked who shot him, he says he does not know, further angering Ashwin.

 Mariyasami attempts to assert his influence by asking for Kayal's hand in marriage, but she and her mother reject him, declaring she will marry Murugan.
-Angered, Mariyasami attacks Murugan but is ultimately humbled during the confrontation.
+Angered, Mariyasami attempts to kill Sivam, but Murugan attacks but is ultimately humbled during the confrontation.
 At night, Ashwin sets Murugan's idli shop on fire, destroying the place built by Murugan's parents, devastating Murugan.
-Meera later learns about the incident and confronts him for destroying the shop and threatens to shoot herself while Vishnu tried to stop her.
-When Ashwin continues speaking ill of Murugan, Vishnu finally tells his son off.
+Meera later learns about the incident and confronts him for destroying the shop and threatens to shoot herself while Vishnu tries to stop her.
+When Ashwin continues speaking ill of Murugan, Vishnu finally tells his son off and slaps him.
 Despite this, Murugan refuses to fight violently, choosing to preserve his father's appliances and cooking equipment, and resolves to rebuild the shop with Kayal's help.

 Ramarajan stays with Murugan's family to assist in running the shop.
 Ashwin reconciles with Murugan and apologises, while Meera finally accepts the situation.
 Vishnu, Meera, and Ashwin are then offered a taste of Murugan's idlis.
 For a bit of fun, Meera and Vishnu ask Murugan to give Ashwin a small "punishment", so he makes him stir the idli batter, a physically tiring task that leaves Ashwin sweating and everyone laughing.

 The film concludes with Murugan and Kayal successfully rebuilding the idli shop, the village enjoying the restored idlis, and the community celebrating the enduring love, traditions, and values passed down from Sivanesan and Kasthuri.